 When in the initial stages of the cruise planning process, you may feel overwhelmed with all the options available.
-You can find itineraries ranging from short weekend getaways to two-week long transatlantic voyages!
+You can find itineraries ranging from short weekend getaways to two-week-long transatlantic voyages!
+Of course, not everyone is in the market for those longer cruises, whether because of budget restraints, schedules, or available time off.

 Many cruise lines offer short weekend cruises, and while they have their pros and cons, a cruise is a cruise!
-You will embark knowing that you have a few nights to escape your day-to-day life and enjoy decadent three-course meals, handcrafted cocktails, fun shore excursions, and all the activities onboard the ship.
+You will embark knowing that you have a few nights to escape your day-to-day life and enjoy three-course meals, handcrafted cocktails, fun shore excursions, and all the activities onboard the ship.

 Here is what you need to know when considering booking a 3-night cruise.